davidlohner/Corona_Anleitungen/en/en_Anleitung_Videoschnitt_Windows.md

 ## Required equipment
 * Computer with Linux or Windows
 * The editing program Avidemux -> [Download](https://www.heise.de/download/product/avidemux-27035/download)
-* Your teaching content in **a** video
+* Your teaching content in **one** video

 ## Guide
 ### Open a video
-To be able to edit a video, it must first be imported into the program, of course.
-To do this, click "open" in the "File" menu.
+To be able to edit a video, it must first be imported into the program.
+To do this, click "Open" in the "File" menu.
 In the new window select the desired video from your hard drive.

 ### Cut off the beginning
 To remove unwanted sequences at the beginning of the video, move the slider on the timeline to the point where you want the video to start.